Reward & Recognition Procedure

 8.1 To maximise opportunity for employee recognition, there are two routes for application:

 - Nomination by line manager

 8.4 Support and guidance is available to employees to assist them in effectively reflecting their case where they may not be confident doing so independently.
 Such support and guidance is not intended to identify and build a case on a staff member’s behalf.
-Employees can speak to their line manager or contact the Human Resources Recruitment and Operations team if they feel they would benefit from this assistance.
+Employees can speak to their line manager or contact the HR Operation team if they feel they would benefit from this assistance.

 8.5 The School Promotion Panel, (which considers promotion application from academic staff) may put forward a request(s) for the Reward Panel to consider an application from a promotion candidate where they have reviewed the application at the promotion panel and are of the view that a reward may be more appropriate than promotion.

 9.1 The Reward Panel will meet twice annually.
 Once in the Autumn term to consider applications one-off or non-consolidated payments only and a second time in the Summer term to consider all types of applications.